ajitesh20/Crio_Launch_Groww_Chatbot/README.md

 SECRET_KEY=

-To start backend & frontnd run *npm start* in different terminals in their respective folders.
+To start backend & frontend run **npm start** in different terminals in their respective folders.